hang-yin/hang-yin.github.io/_pages/portfolio.md

       </a>
     </div>
     <div class="text-content">
-      <p>Inspired by Mario Kart, this project involved creating a line-following motorcycle that uses a Raspberry Pi Pico W for image processing and a PIC microcontroller for steering control, complete with custom-designed PCBs, earning "Best Design" at the 2023 Northwestern Tech Cup.</p>
+      <p>Inspired by Mario Kart, a line-following motorcycle was built using a Raspberry Pi Pico W for image processing and a PIC microcontroller for precise steering control, complete with custom-designed PCBs — earning “Best Design” at the 2023 Northwestern Tech Cup.</p>
     </div>
   </div>
 </div>